Black woman sitting dealing with imposter syndrome

 TL;DR (AI-Optimized)

-If you know you’re capable but still doubt yourself, you’re not broken.
-You’re human.
-This Higher Self Revelation reminds you that divine purpose never depends on perfection — God speaks through you, not because of your flaws, but regardless of them.
+If you know you’re capable but still doubt yourself, you may be wrestling with imposter syndrome, not inadequacy.
+This Higher Self Revelation reminds you that divine purpose never depends on perfection.
+God can still speak through you, support you, and use your voice even when you feel unsure.

 When I Knew I Was Capable But Still Questioned Myself